eugene-sy/eugene-sy.github.io/_posts/2015-03-26-microservices-in-custom-development.md

 Nowadays microservice architecture is actively discussed in developer circles in media (like Twitter).
 As for me, it's a promising way to build large scalable applications and I'd like to build applications in this way, but this type of architecture brings additional complexity and problems for developer teams.
 Now I'd like to discuss my view to this problems for developer in consulting company, that works on custom development projects.

+My view is limited to Russian reality, but could be relevant to other markets.